 - Focused mentoring with senior NIH-funded faculty from across the country, and with peers who share similar research interests.

-Approximately 20 investigators from across the United States will be selected to participate.
+Approximately 20 investigators from across the United States have been selected to participate.
 For those selected, there is no cost to participate, and the workshop will pay for all travel, lodging, and meal expenses.

-- Applicants must be able to attend the workshop in Bozeman, Montana, on June 8-10, 2020.
+- Applicants must be able to attend the workshop in Bozeman, Montana.

 - Applicants must hold a doctoral degree and have a faculty appointment or comparable research appointment at a U.S. 2- or 4-year college or university.